 Records weren’t necessarily kept in the same town in which they were created.
 Study history, then identify where the records you’re looking for are currently held, as this might affect where FamilySearch categorizes them.
 For example, Austrian archives might hold records from some parts of modern Romania, as Austria-Hungary controlled western Romania until World War I.

 Check the FamilySearch Wiki to determine what locations might have the records you’re seeking.
-Then turn to the Research By Location section on the site’s Search page to identify the relevant collections from that region.
+Then turn to the Search by Place section on the site’s Search page to identify the relevant collections from that region.

 15. Search user-submitted genealogies.

 Individual family trees are still valuable, and many are accessible on another part of the site.
 The Genealogies portal allows users to upload preservation copies of their personal family trees, which remain intact.
-(Scroll to the bottom of the page to upload your tree file.
+(Scroll to the bottom of the page, then look at the right column to upload your tree file.
 You can delete or replace it anytime.)
 Users can also search among millions of names in these trees for their ancestors’ names, to see what others have learned about them.
 When you open a search result, you’ll see the name shown within the context of that tree.

 Hear more about the Genealogies portal from FamilySearch’s Ron Tanner: